FabriceMesidor/Hip-Hop-Clusters/README.md

 # GENRES
 Rap subgenres and styles [-]
 [-]Alternative RapBritish RapFrench RapGerman RapJazz-RapLeft-Field Hip-HopPolitical RapTurntablismUnderground Rap[-]Hip-Hop / UrbanDirty RapEast Coast RapGolden AgeHardcore RapMidwest RapOld-School RapWest Coast Rap[-]Pop-RapBass MusicContemporary RapCountry RapDirty SouthG-FunkGangsta RapHorror RapParty RapSouthern Rap[-]Reggaeton / Latin RapLatin RapReggaeton

+# Questions
+Some pertinent questions:

+What words rap artist mentions most often?
+How has the genre’s vocabulary changed over time?
+How was the music evolved?
+Of all the artists, whose language is most diverse?
+Whose is most repetitive?
+Whose with the best vocabulary?
+Whose artist is more versatile? what are the different clusters in hip hop?